Moduli stacks of Higgs bundles on stable curves: Preliminaries

 \subsection{\textbf{Construction of the family of curves}}

-In this subsection, we will briefly recall from \cite{Li, Z} the fact that there is a family of expanded degeneration (whose rational chain is bounded by length $n$).
-Let us choose an \'{e}tale neighbourhood $U_p$ of the node $p\in \mathcal X$ such that the nodal curve $U_p\times_{\mathcal X} X_0$ is a reducible nodal curve with two smooth connected components intersecting transversally at the node $p$.
-We choose a \'{e}tale covering $\mathcal X=U_p\cup V$ such that $p\notin V$.
-We have the following pushout diagram.
+In this subsection, we will briefly recall from \cite{Li, Z} the fact that there is a family of expanded degeneration (whose rational chain has a length bounded by $n$).
+Let us choose a neighborhood \'{e}tale $U_p$ of node $p\in \mathcal X$ such that the nodal curve $U_p\times_{\mathcal X} X_0$ is a reducible nodal curve with two smooth connected components intersecting transversely at node $p$.
+Let $V = \mathcal{X} - \{p\}$.
+Then $\{U_{p},V\}$ is an \'{e}tale covering of $\mathcal{X}$.
+We have the following diagram (which is both cartesian and co-cartesian/push-out):